pallene-lang/pallene/README.md

 fork of the [Titan](https://www.github.com/titan-lang/titan).

-Pallene is intended for writing performance sensitive code that interacts with Lua, a spacce that is ccurrently filled by C modules and by LuaJIT.
+Pallene is intended for writing performance sensitive code that interacts with Lua, a space that is currently filled by C modules and by LuaJIT.
 Compared to C, Pallene should offer better support for interacting with Lua data types, bypassing the unfriendly syntax and performance overhead of the Lua-C API.
 Compared to LuaJIT, Pallene aims to offer more predictable run-time performance.